MotasemAlfarra/starter-academic/content/publication/clustr_non-featured/index.md

 publication: In *British Machine Vision Conference*
 publication_short: In *BMVC'21*

 abstract: This paper studies how encouraging semantically-aligned features during deep neural network training can increase network robustness.
 Recent works observed that Adversarial Training leads to robust models, whose learnt features appear to correlate with human perception.
+Inspired by this connection from robustness to semantics, we study the complementary connection: from semantics to robustness.

 # Summary.
 An optional shortened abstract.
 summary: We analyze the effect of encouraging the learnt features from DNN to be more semantically meaningful through clustering on the PGD-Robustness of the DNN.